remotion-dev/remotion/packages/docs/docs/renderer/stitch-frames-to-video.md

 ### `dir`

 A `string` containing the absolute path of the directory where the frames are located.
-This will be the directory where the `ffmepg` command will be executed.
+This will be the directory where the `ffmpeg` command will be executed.

 ### `fps`